EricZhou0815/JavaScript-game-catch-the-flower/README.md

 ## How to

-Click the project link and enjoy!
+Click the [project link](https://ericzhou0815.github.io/JavaScript-game-catch-the-flower/) and enjoy!

+## Special credit to another group memeber: Bing Liang!